hasura/graphql-engine/community/learn/graphql-tutorials/tutorials/react-apollo/tutorial-site/content/introduction.md

 https://final-graphql-tutorial.netlify.com/

 ## Will this course teach React concepts as well?
-No, we will be simulating a scenario where we already have a GraphQL API and the basic UI of a react app built.
-Our task in this scenario is to integrate the GraphQL APIs into our react app to build a complete and working app.
+No, we will be simulating a scenario where we already have a GraphQL API and the basic UI of a X app built.
+Our task in this scenario is to integrate the GraphQL APIs into our react native app to build a complete and working app.

+If you're new to React, we recommend going through this [official tutorial](https://reactjs.org/tutorial/tutorial.html) and then coming back here!

 ## What do I need to take this tutorial?
 You need to have npm/yarn & node 8+ running.